Rei0Ni/ERAS/README.md

 # ERAS

-Hi THis is mY first official commit to GitHub
+Hi THis is My first official commit to GitHub

 this is a django web app project that can help with Event creation and organization by using QR-Codes in Event Registration and recording Attendance